tayganr/purviewlab/modules/module16.md

 ## 1. Enable the AllowDataSharing preview feature

-Your Azure subscription must be registered for the Microsoft.Storage **AllowDataSharing** preview feature **BEFORE** you create storage account(s) to share and receive data.
+Your Azure subscription must be registered for the Microsoft.Storage **AllowDataSharing** preview feature **BEFORE** you can create a storage account to share and receive data.

 1. Open the Azure portal, type `Subscriptions` in the search bar and click **Subscriptions**.